Darrell Stetler II

 Sometimes, I’ll develop the material, and teach it Sunday nights.
 It lets me outline the book, develop the flow of thought and application, locate illustrations, do the background and language studies.
 Then when I re-preach it on Sunday mornings, I can develop it further, develop graphics, artwork & Powerpoint slides, add another layer of communication smoothness on it.

 I don’t feel badly about doing that, and you shouldn’t either, as long as it’s not all the time.
-I’ve probably only done it with 5-6 series over the years.
+I’ve probably done this with 10-12 series over the years.
 Your core people will not mind, as long as you are serving them well.
 They might even enjoy hearing it again, with another layer of polish on it.
 Learn this from Top 40 Radio & Christmas music: If the song is good, it’s worth playing again.

 4. It gives me a chance to cast vision to the core.